GitRzh/poodle/README.md

-# Poodle — AI Browser Extension
+# Poodle — Browser Toolkit Extension

 > Highlight text, hover a link, or click a button.
 Get instant summaries, translations, simplifications, fact checks, and link safety — on any webpage.